mhorpheus/test/DFIR-Hotline.md

 - support customer’s team in evidence collection
 - prepare for delivery to team who will be taking over the incident.

-~~As a general rule, whichever IRIS member answered the initial Hotline call should be present in the Triage/Scoping call for continuity.
-The other member should remain free and available to take additional Hotline calls if needed.~~ - **(WE NEED TO DISCUSS IT as it contradicts rule of on-call person availability to pick up next call)**

 The following steps should be performed after the Initial call has completed.
 1. Log an incident ticket in Resilient.
 	- Section [Logging Hotline Call](#Logging-Hotline-Call) defines which fields must be filled in creating incident ticket.
 Empty or incomplete tickets are not acceptable.